Relay Building: Design

-The entrance lobby is notable for incorporating a section of a London Underground C Stock train, used as a seating area.
-It displays "Aldgate East" as its destination.
-The unit bears the number 5721, which was the number of one of the final C Stock units to run on the Underground before they were withdrawn from service in 2014, but this is not its original number: the genuine 5721 is preserved at the London Transport Museum's Acton depot.
+The entrance lobby was formerly notable for incorporating a section of a London Underground C Stock train, used as a seating area.
+It displayed "Aldgate East" as its destination.
+The unit bore the number 5721, which was the number of one of the final C Stock units to run on the Underground before they were withdrawn from service in 2014, but this was not its original number: the genuine 5721 is preserved at the London Transport Museum's Acton depot.